PHPerKael/wan2_lora_trainer/README.md

 <div align="center"><h1>ComfyUI MUSUBI-TUNNER WAN LORA TRAINER</h1></div>

-UPDATE 1.1 is comming for training 14B models with LOW VRAM (>= 12GB) and block swap fixes (blocks swaps are not applied correctly in 1.01).
-The version is in testing phase.
-Update soon...

 Important note: The sprites used for the training tests are property of real artirsts (under copyright), so this is not only a copy of the world, it can be a tool for artists too.

 ✅ LORA STRENGTH FIXED!.